-Since moving into our rolling home three months ago, we have driven through almost half the country, seen pretty much all of our immediate family, and made some beautiful, unexpected memories – as well as some we’d rather forget.
+Since moving into our rolling home three months ago, we have driven across almost half the country, seen pretty much all of our immediate family, and made some beautiful, unexpected memories – as well as some we’d rather forget.
 This recap of our initial months of RV life gives an overview of where we’ve been and touches on the highlights, as well as the challenges we’ve faced so far on the road.
 (Don’t forget to watch our video at the end).

 Top 5 Mistakes: